|

 During the 1990’s, man of the AS/RS systems deployed were put into freezer operations whereby the AS/RS machines performed all pallet moves such as putaway, letdown and full pallet picks.
 Initial throughput rates for these machines were in the range of 10 pallets per hour in and out so they were not practical solutions for faster velocity environments.
 Nowadays, throughput rates are upwards of 40 pallet moves per hour which has essentially mitigated this issue.
 In the past decade, AS/RS machines have been successfully deployed across all storage environments including Dry Grocery, the Dairy/Deli refrigerated cooler, the Produce rooms, the Fresh Meat room and the Freezer.
 A few of the Grocery retailers and wholesalers who have deployed AS/RS systems follow:

-- Wegman’s Food Markets has implemented AS/RS machines supported by mechanized order selection in their Dairy/Deli cooler and Freezer, and in the Fresh Meat depot in their Rochester, NY campus of facilities.
+• Wegman’s Food Markets has implemented AS/RS machines supported by mechanized order selection in their Dairy/Deli cooler and Freezer, and in the Fresh Meat depot in their Rochester, NY campus of facilities.
+They also operate ASRS machines in their Pottsville, PA Dry Grocery depot.

-- Fareway Foods is a small grocery retailer with stores in Iowa and Nebraska.
-The company built their first distribution center in Boone, IA, a $32 Million refrigerated facility with 257,000 square feet that includes an 8-level AS/RS system.
+• Fareway Foods is a small grocery retailer with stores in Iowa and Nebraska.
+The company built their first distribution center in Boone, IA, a $32 Million refrigerated facility with 263,000 square feet that includes an 8-level AS/RS system.
 What is important about this installation is that Fareway Foods is a relatively small supermarket retailer that had the courage to make the investment into distribution automation when much larger companies have not.
+It is our understanding that the company will be expanding its automated facility in the near future.

-- H.E.B. has deployed AS/RS machines across multiple distribution centers including its 60’ high 780,000 square foot HBC/GM/Slow Moving Grocery distribution center in San Marcos, TX.
-H.E.B. has also deployed a rack supported freezer expansion from HK Systems (acquired by Dematic in 2010) in their San Antonio campus of facilities.
+• H.E.B. has deployed AS/RS machines across multiple distribution centers including its 60’ high 780,000 square foot HBC/GM/Slow Moving Grocery distribution center in San Marcos, TX.
+This facility also includes tote sortation equipment from Daifuku that ensures the heaviest totes are always placed on the base of the pallet.
+H.E.B. has also deployed a rack supported freezer expansion from Dematic in their San Antonio campus of facilities.

-- C & S Wholesale has invested significantly into automation in its 1.5 Million Square Feet York, PA ES3 LLC Mixing Center that services distributors throughout the Northeast with pallets, layers and cases.
+• C & S Wholesale Grocers has invested significantly into automation in its 1.5 Million Square Feet York, PA ES3 LLC Mixing Center that services distributors throughout the Northeast with pallets, layers and cases.
 Their new automated case selection and automated gantry robot palletization system was developed and implemented with SSI Schaefer USA (SCP - Schaefer Case Picking) which went live in 2010-2011.
-C & S Wholesale is also reportedly developing its own proprietary automated pick case technology which is underway in two dry grocery facilities that have yet to go live.
+See below for more information on automation in the C&S Newburgh, NY distribution center.

-The Stop & Shop Freetown, MA Distribution Center has 77 AS/RS Cranes from Dematic-HK Systems
+The Stop & Shop Freetown, MA Distribution Center has 77 AS/RS Cranes from Dematic

 Perhaps the most important automation innovation to arrive on North American soil as far as grocery distribution is concerned is an automated full case selection system developed and integrated by Witron.
 In Europe, Witron has already successfully designed and implemented its automation solutions for split case distribution centers with companies like SPAR, Edeka, Migros, Mercadona, Sainsbury’s, Delhaize and others.
 The business case for automation in Europe has always been stronger than North America because of land constraints, higher labor costs and labor availability issues.
 In North America, these issues are less prevalent making it more difficult to economically justify the investment into fully automated distribution centers.
 Having said this, a number of Witron facilities have now been successfully been deployed in North America (and they are very impressive) including:

-- In 2006, Kroger and Witron implemented the OPM full case automation system with 16 COMs at the 850,000 sq. ft.
+• In 2006, Kroger and Witron implemented the OPM full case automation system with 16 COMs at the 850,000 sq. ft.
 King Sooper’s distribution center in Aurora, CO.
-In 2009, the Ralphs division of Kroger started shipping Dry Grocery cases from its new automated full case Witron system with 20 COMs from its 552,000 sq. ft. distribution center in Paramount, CA. Construction is now underway for the first fully automated case selection facility with 15 COMs for Perishables and Frozen Food in Kroger’s (Ralphs) 80’ high Compton, CA distribution center scheduled for sometime in 2011.
+In 2009, the Ralphs/Food4Less division of Kroger started shipping Dry Grocery cases from its new automated full case Witron system with 20 COMs from its 559,000 sq. ft. distribution center in Paramount, CA. The first fully automated case selection facility for Perishables and Frozen Food (with 15 COMs) is in Kroger’s (Ralphs/Food4Less) 80’ high Compton, CA distribution center which opened in 2011.

-- Sobey’s Inc. went live in 2009 with a Witron OPM automated full case 510,000 sq. ft.
+• In Canada, Sobey’s Inc. went live in 2009 with a Witron OPM automated full case 510,000 sq. ft.
 Dry Grocery distribution center (65 feet high) in Vaughan, Ontario, Canada.
 The operation currently averages about 100 - 125,000 cases/day with 16 COMs and is capable of shipping up to 320,000 cases/day.
 This facility is one of the most automated and technologically advanced of its kind and the good people at Sobey’s have been kind enough to share their experience with an excellent video that is available here.
-In 2013, Sobey’s intends to deploy a second fully automated 470,000 sq. ft.
+In 2013, Sobey’s deployed a second fully automated 470,000 sq. ft.
 Witron Dry Grocery distribution center of in Terrebonne, Quebec north of Montreal.
-The new automated distribution center will enable the closure of a 100,000 sq. ft. warehouse in Riviere du Loup and the conversion of a 120,000 sq. ft.
+The new automated distribution center has enabled the closure of a 100,000 sq. ft. warehouse in Riviere du Loup and the conversion of a 120,000 sq. ft.
 Dry Grocery warehouse in Rouyn-Noranda into a cross dock operation.
+Sobey’s subsequently invested in a fully automated distribution center in Calgary, Alberta.

-- Target Corporation announced in November, 2011 that the company plans to construct a new 360,000 sq. ft. perishables and frozen food distribution center in Denton, TX.
-The new facility will service 235 stores in Texas and seven other states that are currently serviced by SuperValu (Fort Worth).
-Permits issued by the City of Denton to Witron Logistik indicate that this may well be the next North American fully automated case picking system from Wiitron.
-The facility, to be located at 3952 Corbin Road, is scheduled to open in March, 2013 and is expected to ship 577,000 cases/week.
-The distribution center will employ 140 people which means the expected throughput rate is 140 cases per man-hour (includes all direct and indirect labor).
-The comparable throughput rate for a conventional perishables distribution center servicing retail store orders is typically between 60 - 90 cases per man-hour (includes all direct and indirect labor) which leads us to believe that this facility will be highly automated.
+• Target Corporation constructed a 360,000 sq. ft. perishables and frozen food distribution center in Denton, TX.
+The facility services 235 stores in Texas and seven other states that were previously serviced by SuperValu (Fort Worth).
+This is a fully automated case picking system from Wiitron.
+The facility opened in 2013 and ships approximately 577,000 cases/week.
+The distribution center employs about 140 people which means the expected throughput rate is 140 cases per man-hour (includes all direct and indirect labor).
+The comparable throughput rate for a conventional perishables distribution center servicing retail store orders is typically between 60 - 90 cases per man-hour (includes all direct and indirect labor) so there is a significant increase in productivity levels associated with automation.
+Target must consider this a success as the company has rolled out two more fully automated perishables distribution centers in West Jefferson, OH and Rialto, CA.

 Witron automated full case selection facility - cases are automatically palletized in store-friendly sequence.